dariusuknuis/eqemu-docs-v2/docs/client/guides/file-formats/wld-by-darius.md

 ### Fields

+#### NameReference: DWORD

+Standard name reference.
+See "Basic fragments - NameReference" for details.

-#### Size1 : DWORD
+#### TextureCount: DWORD

-Contains the number of texture filenames in this fragment.
-Most of the time there is only one name.
-Entries (there are Size1 of them):
+Contains the number of texture filenames in this fragment, minus 1.
+For instance, if there is only one texture reference, TextureCount would be 0.
+There will be a NameLength and then a FileName for TextureCount 0, and then another NameLength and FileName for each TextureCount > 0.

 #### NameLength: WORD

-Contains the length of the filename in bytes.
+Contains the length of the filename in bytes, +1 (padded with a null character).

 #### FileName: BYTEs

-The encoded filename.
+The encoded filename, equal to the preceeding NameLength.
 See the introduction above for a description of string coding.

-The client apparently looks for certain filenames and substitutes built-in textures in their place.
-When using an animated fire texture where the names are fire1.bmp, fire2.bmp, fire3.bmp and fire4.bmp, respectively, the client always uses its built-in fire textures instead (they look great anyway).
-This only happens when the textures are used by a placeable object and not when the textures are in the main zone file.
-It is unknown whether the substitution depends on the presence and exact order of all four textures.

-## 0x04 — Texture Bitmap Info — PLAIN
+## 0x04 — SimpleSpriteDef

 ### Notes

-This fragment represents an entire texture rather than merely a bitmap used by that texture.
-The conceptual difference from 0x03 fragments is that textures may be animated; the 0x04 fragment represents the entire texture including all bitmaps that it uses, whereas an 0x03 fragment would represent only a single bitmap in the animated sequence.
+A simple sprite is basically a reference to one or more BMInfo fragments as "frames".
+If it contains only one frame, it will be a simple texture, and if it contains multiple frames, it can be animated.

 ### Fields

+#### NameReference: DWORD

+Standard name reference.
+See "Basic fragments - NameReference" for details.

-#### Flags : DWORD
+#### Flags: DWORD

-Bit 3 ........
-If 1, texture is animated (has more than one 0x03 reference).
-Also means that Params1 exists.
-Bit 4 ........
-If 1, Params2 exists.
-Seems to always be set.
+0x04 - If set the CurrentFrame field will exist
+0x08 - If set the Sleep field will exist
+0x10 - Always seems to be set, probably "HAVESKIPFRAMES", which allows the 0x40 flag to be read, but doesn't seem to be read by the client.
+0x40 - Toggle for "SKIPFRAMES".
+I have no idea what it does does.

-#### Size : DWORD
+#### FrameCount: DWORD

-Contains the number of 0x03 fragment references.
-It will only reference one 0x03 fragment for most textures but should reference more than one for animated textures (e.g. water).
+Contains the number of 0x03 BMInfo references.

-#### Params1 : DWORD
+#### CurrentFrame: DWORD

-Only exists if Flags bit 3 is set to 1.
+Exists if 0x04 flag is set.
+Doesn't seem to do anything.

-#### Params2 : DWORD
+#### Sleep : DWORD

-Only exists if Flags bit 4 is set to 1.
+Exists if 0x08 flag is set.
+It is the time in milliseconds between frames.
+If there are multiple frames and Sleep exists, then the simple sprite will be animated.

-#### References: DWORDs
+#### Frames: DWORDs

-One or more references to 0x03 fragments.
+There will be FrameCount DWORDs that are always direct fragment index references to 0x03 BMInfo fragments.
+An animated simple sprite uses the order of these Frames as the order of the animation.

-## 0x05 — Texture Bitmap Info Reference — REFERENCE
+## 0x05 — SimpleSprite

-Reference points to a 0x04 Texture Bitmap Info fragment.
+### Notes

+Instance of a SimpleSpriteDef.
+Fragments that need to use a SimpleSpriteDef will always reference them through these fragments.

 ### Fields

+#### NameReference: DWORD

+Standard name reference.
+See "Basic fragments - NameReference" for details.

+#### SpriteReference: DWORD

+Reference to a 0x04 SimpleSpriteDef fragment.
+See "Basic fragments - Reference" for details.

 #### Flags : DWORD

-Its purpose is unknown, but it seems to always contain 0x50.
+0x10 - Always seems to be set, probably "HAVESKIPFRAMES", which allows the 0x40 flag to be read.
+0x40 - Toggle for "SKIPFRAMES".
+I have no idea what it does does.

-## 0x06 — Two-dimensional Object — PLAIN
+## 0x06 — 2DSpriteDef

 ### Notes